 Balinese breakfast

-Balinese breakfast includes pancakes, fried eggs, fruits, juice and tea or coffee.
-If you are not much into pancakes there is usually an option to choose a toast.
+Balinese breakfast includes pancakes, fried eggs, fruits, juice, and tea or coffee.
+If you are not much into pancakes, there is usually an option to choose a toast.

-More expensive hotels of course serve a full breakfast buffet, but this simple local style includes typically those mentioned and it’s surely enough.
+More expensive hotels, of course, serve a full breakfast buffet, but this simple local style includes typically those mentioned, and it’s surely enough.

-So even if you are staying in an affordable homestay, you will be foodwise fine until the afternoon.
+So even if you are staying in an affordable homestay, you will be food-wise fine until the afternoon.

 Sweet Ubud